-- A. Employees may be assigned to work standby time (on-call).
-Standby time shall be defined as per NRS 286.025 and the PERS Revised Official Policies; 286.025 as "Standby Pay (is) compensation earned for holding oneself ready for duty while off duty", and as such is compensable to the PERS Compensation shall be in compliance with the provisions of the F.L.S.A. as clarified in WH publication 1459 dated May 1985. - B. An employee on standby shall be available for call to duty, specifically scheduled and directed by the Fire Chief or their designee.
+- A. Employees may be assigned to work standby time.
+Standby time shall be defined as per NRS 286.025 and the PERS Revised Official Policies; such compensation shall be in compliance with the provisions of the F.L.S.A. - B. An employee on standby shall be available for call to duty, specifically scheduled and directed by the Fire Chief or Designee.
 The scheduling of standby shall be fair and equitable and the procedure for such shall be contained in the Procedures Manual.
 While on standby, the employee shall be considered "waiting to be engaged" and as such is required to be available for call to duty within thirty (30) minutes from the time any call is received.
 Employees shall be considered available for call to duty by making contact with the requesting officer.
-An employee called back to duty shall be at the scene of the incident within a reasonable period of time. - C. Employees on standby shall be entitled to compensation at the rate of ten percent (10%)of their base rate of pay.
+An employee called back to duty shall be at the scene of the incident within a reasonable period of time. - C. Employees on standby shall be entitled to compensation at the rate of ten percent (10%) of pay at their base rate of pay.
 Standby time under these criteria shall not be considered as hours worked for the purpose of computing overtime.
 Standby time may be utilized as compensatory time as provided in Article 18, (Overtime). - D. Standby pay shall cease during the time an employee is called back to duty.